Twisted cohomology for hyperbolic three manifolds

-In section \ref{sec:cohom_ends} we compute the cohomology of the ends, which is going to be used to the cohomology of M, in view of Corollary~\ref{cor:inclusion}.
-Section~\ref{section:infinitesimalrigidity}.deals with applications to infinitesimal and local rigidity, in particular we prove Theorems~\ref{thm:l2rigidity} and \ref{thm:smoothness}.
-In section~\ref{sec:lift} we discuss some properties of lifts of representations and prove Corollary~\ref{thm:H1cusp}.
+This paper is organized as follows.
+In Section~\ref{section:finitedimreps} we recall some results about finite dimensional complex representations of $\operatorname{SL}(2,\mathbf C)$.
+Section~\ref{sec:vanishing} is devoted to Raghunathan's vanishing theorem, from which Theorem~\ref{thm:inclusion} will follow.
+Theorem~\ref{thm:H1cusp} is proved in Section~\ref{sec:cohom_ends_lifts}, where we compute the cohomology of the ends and discuss some properties of lifts of representations.
+Section~\ref{section:infinitesimalrigidity} deals with applications to infinitesimal and local rigidity, in particular we prove Theorems~\ref{thm:l2rigidity} and \ref{thm:smoothness}.

 Appendix~\ref{principalbundles} reviews some results about principal bundles that are required in Section \ref{sec:vanishing}.